About Birmingham

 Bathroom Essentials: Market worth around £50

 While booking a student room, the focus remains on whether it has shared or private bathrooms, but forget about bathroom essentials.
-Some properties do not provide Bathroom Essentials in that case, student can check online where some websites provide utensils at discounted prices for student from market prices.
+The Casita Bathroom Essentials pack has it covered and is offered at discounted prices from market prices.
+T&C applied.

 Cleaning Essentials: Market worth around £40